 Just like the myth of Atlantis, it’s time for the islands of Azores to rise and shine from its long sleep.
 Yap, they’re on track to become the next big travel destination!

-Let’s start with the basics.
-Azores are a group of nine volcanic islands in North Atlantic ocean and a autonomous region of Portugal.
+The Azores Islands are a group of nine distinct volcanic islands in North Atlantic ocean and a autonomous region of Portugal.

 São Miguel is the biggest and most populous island (160,000 inhabitants) and also holds the largest city of the archipelago: Ponta Delgada.

-A common misconception is that Azores are “just off the coast of Portugal”.
-That’s what I grew up thinking too.
+A common misconception is that the Azores are “just off the coast of Portugal”.
+To be fair, that’s what I thought growing up too.
 But after taking several 2-hour flights to reach mainland Portugal, I started thinking either the airplanes were terribly efficient or I lived far more remotely than I imagined.

-Turns out the islands are about 2/3 of the way between the U.S. and Europe, so I was pretty much based in the Atlantic ocean.
+The Azores Islands are at a distance of 1,500km (or roughly 1,000 miles) off the coast of mainland Portugal.
+That’s about 2/3 of the way between the United States and Europe, so pretty much based in the middle of the wild Atlantic ocean.

 For a start, just think of Azores as if like one day someone grabbed Iceland, moved it south – no ice anymore, just greenery – and smashed it in nine pieces in the middle of the Atlantic.